tshepang/blog-movies/content/movies/Payback: Straight Up (2006).rst

 * There is one moment of domestic abuse that is rather hard to swallow.
-  I thought it was quite daring (and surprising), especially for a character we are supposed to like being the perpetrator.
+  I thought it was quite daring (and surprising), especially because a character we are supposed to like is the perpetrator.
   This moment alone makes it understandable why it was edited out.

 * The ending is a lot different and more involved